 (b) motorised wheelchair other than an exempt motorised wheelchair;

-“senior’s card” means a seniors’ card issued by the Office of Seniors’ Interests in this State;
+senior’s card means a seniors’ card issued by the Office of Seniors’ Interests in this State;

-“senior’s health card” means a Commonwealth senior’s health card, issued by the Department of Social Security of the Commonwealth;
+senior’s health card means a Commonwealth senior’s health card, issued by the Department of Social Security of the Commonwealth;

-“stock” means cattle, sheep, goats or swine.
+stock means cattle, sheep, goats or swine.

 (2) Unless the contrary intention appears, words and expressions used in this Part have the same meaning as they have in the Road Traffic (Licensing) Regulations 1975.